MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-azurecli2.md

 ### Export the Azure Stack CA root certificate

-If you are using an integrated system, you don't need to export the CA root certificate.
-You will need to export the CA root certificate on an ASDK.
+If you're using an integrated system, you don't need to export the CA root certificate.
+You need to export the CA root certificate on an ASDK.

 To export the ASDK root certificate in PEM format:

 1. Get the name of your Azure Stack Root Cert:
-    - Sign into the Azure Stack Tenant or Admin portal.
+    - Sign in to the Azure Stack Tenant or Admin portal.
-    - Click on "Secure" near the address bar.
+    - Click on **Secure** near the address bar.
-    - On the pop-up window, Click "Valid".
+    - On the pop-up window, Click **Valid**.
-    - On the Certificate Window, click "Certification Path" tab.
+    - On the Certificate Window, click **Certification Path** tab.
     - Note down the name of your Azure Stack Root Cert.

     ![Azure Stack Root Certificate](media/azure-stack-version-profiles-azurecli2/root-cert-name.png)

 2. [Create a Windows VM on Azure Stack](azure-stack-quick-windows-portal.md).

-3. Sign in to the machine, open an elevated PowerShell prompt, and then run the following script:
+3. Sign in to the VM, open an elevated PowerShell prompt, and then run the following script:

     ```powershell
       $label = "<the name of your azure stack root cert from Step 1>"